tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## 2D Level Result
 Duration: hh:mm:ss

-Currently, if we run through the whole 2D level, the player can just fall out of bounds, and if we jump on spikes, the whole game reloads (even the 3D).
+Currently, if we run through the entire 2D level, the player can fall out of bounds, and if we jump on spikes, the game reloads (including the 3D level).
 Let's change this.

 We will add a **signal** to the 2D player, which will notify the platforming manager when the **player dies**.
 Then we will add a **`Area2D`**, which will notify the manager that the **player has won** (a sort of goal).
-Next, we will add another **signal** to the manager, which will notify the section manager (the one in 3D) that the **game ended** with a result (died or won).
+Next, we will add another **signal** to the manager, which will notify the section manager (the one in 3D) that the **game has ended** with a result (either a win or a death).
 Here is a small diagram to better understand what we are trying to do:

 ![](img/SignalDiagram.png)

 ### Platforming Complete Signal
-To create our own signal, we need to write the next line into the `platforming_manager_2d.gd`.
+To create our own signal, we need to add the next line to `platforming_manager_2d.gd`.
 Place near the top of the script, after the `class_name` and `extends`:
 ```GDScript
 signal platforming_complete(bool)
 ```
-This signal is special because it is called with a `bool` variable, which will determine if the player completed the 2D platforming successfully or not.
+This signal is special because it is called with a `bool` variable, which determines whether the player completed the 2D platforming successfully or not.

 ### Adding the WinArea